1920 in Germany: Ruhr uprising

-As soon as he assumed office Müller had to deal with ]insurrection in the Ruhr valley and the neutral zone generally.
+As soon as he assumed office Müller had to deal with insurrection in the Ruhr valley and the neutral zone generally.
 The German government applied to the Allies for permission to send troops into the disturbed districts in excess of the numbers allowed by the Treaty of Versailles.
 The British and Italian governments made various suggestions for a temporary modification of certain provisions of the Treaty of Versailles (Articles 42 to 44).
-The French government, however, declared tha,t if the Germans were allowed to send forces into the Ruhr District, the French should be allowed to occupy Frankfurt, Homburg, and other neighbouring German towns during the period that the German troops were in the neutral zone.
+The French government, however, declared that if the Germans were allowed to send forces into the Ruhr District, the French should be allowed to occupy Frankfurt, Homburg, and other neighbouring German towns during the period that the German troops were in the neutral zone.
 The German government rejected the French suggestion of a parallel occupation.
-On 3 April, German regular troops of the Reichswehr, under General Oskar von Watter, entered the neutral zone in force, and experienced little difficulty in dealing with the Spartacist.
+On 3 April, German regular troops of the Reichswehr, under General Oskar von Watter, entered the neutral zone in force, and experienced little difficulty in dealing with the armed leftist workers.
 The revolutionary headquarters at Mülheim were taken on April 4.
 Immediately after the German troops crossed the line, the French government itself gave orders to its own troops to advance, proclaiming the necessity of this move on the grounds that Articles 42 to 44 of the Treaty of Versailles had been broken by the Germans.
 The population of Frankfurt was hostile, and the British government regarded the advance as an extreme measure which should only have been adopted in the last resort.
 The British held that the enforcement of the terms of the Treaty of Versailles was an affair for the Allies collectively, and not for any single Allied government.